Category: Chinese

 Well…the last time I had Lion’s Head Meatballs I was 17 years old and sitting at a table in an army barrack in Taiwan.
 Across from me, a grinning Taiwanese soldier urged me to EAT.
 Yo, it was sus, but I tried it and it was delicious.
 That was the summer between my freshman and sophomore year at Berkeley.
 I was in a student exchange program in Taiwan.
 My mom and dad sent me alongside other Chinese American kids sent by their parents, to discover their Chinese roots.
 We learned a bit of Mandarin and Taiwanese culture, and a lot about having a good time.
 We vastly outnumbered the teachers and chaperones so it was easy to sneak out to roam the streets and night markets in Taipei.

 I was one of the youngest on the trip.
 This meant, bars and nightclubs were off-limits (I am not messing around in a foreign country, nope).
 But shopping, wandering the streets, and absorbing everyday life in Taipei was fair game.
 My fondest memories were of the food, especially at the night markets.
 I stuffed myself silly with Guo Tieh (Potstickers), Xiao Loong Bao (Shanghai Dumplings), and omelets filled with briny oysters.
 We gawked at the old men tossing live shrimp into a bowl, splashing them with whiskey which caused them to jump on the plate.
-The plate they handed you to enjoy.
-Was I brave enough to try them?
+But as they slid into a drunken stupor, I watched folks pop them into their mouths, eek!
+Was I brave enough to do the same?
 I’ve blocked that memory.

-This was my first exposure to street food and markets and to this day whenever we travel we are sure to hit the local street markets. ❤️
+This was my first exposure to street food and night markets.
+To this day whenever we travel we look for the local street markets. ❤️

-The meatballs resemble the lion’s head and the cabbage its mane.
+The meatballs resemble the lion’s head and the cabbage is its mane.
 Use your imagination.
 Use pork with a bit of fat, I recommend 80%-20% pork to fat.

-This recipe is very simple so embellishing is easy and welcome.
+This recipe is super simple so embellishing is easy.
 I like adding chopped water chestnuts for crunch and diced scallions for color and flavor.
-The trick to tender meatballs is to stir the mixture vigorously, in one direction until the meat feels sticky.
+The trick to tender meatballs is to stir the mixture vigorously, in one direction only until the meat feels sticky.
 Preferably, use a pair of chopsticks to stir.
 The logic?
 Don’t know, my mom told me to do this and it works.

 Lion's Head Meatballs (狮子头)